underdoeg/ink-stroke-modeler/README.md

 ### CMake Install

-Ink Stroke Modeler is intended to be built into consumers from source.
+Ink StylusStroke Modeler is intended to be built into consumers from source.
 But sometimes a packaged version is needed, for example to integrate with other build systems that wrap CMake.
-To test the packaging and export of Ink Stroke Modeler targets, you can install the dependencies with something like:
+To test the packaging and export of Ink StylusStroke Modeler targets, you can install the dependencies with something like:

 ```shell